ibm-cloud-docs/databases-for-postgresql/howto-getting-connection-strings.md

 # Getting your Connection Strings

 In order to connect to {{site.data.keyword.databases-for-postgresql_full}}, you need some connection strings.
-A {{site.data.keyword.databases-for-postgresql}} deployment is provisioned with an admin user, and after [setting the root password](./howto-admin-password), you can use its connection strings to connect to your deployment.
+A {{site.data.keyword.databases-for-postgresql}} deployment is provisioned with an admin user, and after [setting the admin password](./howto-admin-password), you can use its connection strings to connect to your deployment.

 The simplest way to retrieve connection information is from the [cloud databases plug-in](./howto-using-ibmcloud-cli.html).
 Use the `ibmcloud cdb deployment-connections` command to display a formatted connection URI for any user on your deployment.
 For example, to retrieve a connection string for the admin user on a deployment named  "example-postgres", use the following command.